Beckman Coulter Ultracentrifuges: A Reference Since 1947

 Automate your gradient preparation with OptiMATE™ and reduce run time by over 75%.

-Reliable, standardized, and intuitive — ideal for advanced purification workflows.
+Reliable, standardized and intuitive — ideal for advanced purification workflows.

 Floor ultracentrifuges: Optima XPN series

-Equipped with the innovative eXpert simulation software
+Equipped with eXpert simulation software

-Available in 100k, 90k, and 80k RPM configurations
+Available in 100k, 90k and 80k RPM configurations

 Compatible with extensive rotor and labware options

-Backed by unparalleled service program options
+Backed by extensive service program options

 Benchtop ultracentrifuges: Optima MAX-XP series

-The Optima™ MAX-XP tabletop ultracentrifuge is a power-packed solution that delivers fast, efficient separations from samples as small as 175 μL up to 32.4 ml and at speeds of up to 150,000 RPM and more than 1,000,000 x g.
+The Optima™ MAX-XP tabletop ultracentrifuge delivers fast, efficient separations for samples from 175 µL up to 32.4 ml, at speeds up to 150,000 RPM and over 1,000,000 x g.

 Analytical ultracentrifuges: Optima AUC series